-Here is one of those situations where a believer in Jesus Christ was criticized for doing something for Jesus.
+Jesus has come to Bethany, and here is one of those situations where a believer in Jesus Christ was criticized by Jesus' own disciples for doing something for Jesus.
 Mary's actions were done out of love for her Savior, and Judas, the traitor, led the other disciples in their indignation at Mary's act of love.

-With this brief introduction, let's look at
+Today let's look at